AmaanSayyad/APT-Casino-TRN/README.md

 ## 🔒 Security & Fairness

-At BetBlock, we prioritize security and fairness:
+At APT-Casino, we prioritize security and fairness:

 - All smart contracts are audited for security vulnerabilities
 - Game outcomes are verifiable on-chain